-Their son, John Alden Reiber, was born in Centre County, Pennsylvania sometime around 1862.
-After marrying and living a long full life with Pearl Ewalt, he died on 18 October 1922 in St. Joseph, Berrien County, Michigan.
+Their son, John Alden Reiber, was born in Centre County, Pennsylvania sometime around 1862, went on to marry Pearl Ewalt, and made a life with her before he passed away on 18 October 1922 in St. Joseph, Berrien County, Michigan.

 Civil War Military Service

 A resident of Centre County in 1862, William F. Reiber, M.D. enrolled and mustered in for Civil War military service as a Surgeon and member of the Field and Staff (officers) command with the 13th Pennsylvania Militia at Harrisburg, Dauphin County, but was discharged just a week later on 25 September.
 The Civil War Veterans’ Card File entry for him at the Pennsylvania State Archives documents this service, but gives no explanation for its short duration.